How to Get Customer Feedback: 7 Effective Tips

 “Feedback is the breakfast of champions.”

 All too often, customer feedback is treated as an afterthought — at most, a quick “are you satisfied with our service?” survey you email someone after they buy something.
+Many businesses do not take the extra time to go more in-depth with finding out how to get customer feedback.

 Top 7 Tips to Ask For Customer Feedback